Frequently Asked Questions

 9

-What types of buildings will the Standard apply to?
+What types of buildings does the Standard apply to?

-The Standard will apply to new buildings, existing buildings and retrofits.
-The initial focus will be on the most common building typologies, especially those for which industry stakeholders already have robust performance data available to develop the targets and limits.
+The Standard applies to new buildings, existing buildings and retrofits.
+The initial focus is on the most common building typologies, especially those for which industry stakeholders already have robust performance data available to develop the targets and limits.

 10